medialab/xan/docs/cmd/network.md

     --gexf-version <version>  GEXF version to output.
 Can be one of "1.2" or "1.3".
                               [default: 1.2]
+    --minify                  Whether to minify json or gexf output.

 xan network options:
     -L, --largest-component   Only keep the largest connected component